 Parke's Castle in County Leitrim is beautifully restored and a great example of a late medieval castle worth the 25 minute trip from Sligo town.

-Then came the Normans, later called Anglo-Normans, once they intergrated.
+The story of Irish castles as such starts with the Normans.
 They arrived first in 1169 AD.
-Because they had better technology than the Irish who did not have armour at the time, and used inferior weapons compared to the invaders, the Normans were very successful.
+Because they had better war technology than the Irish who did not have armour at the time, and used inferior weapons such as axes compared to the invaders, the Normans were very successful.
 Many Irish chieftains had to accept the Normans as overlords and pay them dues while existing side by side.

 The Normans were extremely adaptable.